Environmental influences: Electrosmog

 Turn Off: This is still the simplest and safest method to avoid exposure.

-Keep at a Distance: If you need to use these devices, install them as far away from sleeping or working areas as possible.
-For mobile phone calls, use wired, shielded headsets.
+Keep devices at a distance: if you need to use these devices, install them as far away from sleeping or working areas as possible.
+For mobile phone calls, use the speaker phone function or wired, shielded headsets.
 The duration of exposure to radiation is also a crucial health factor.
 Try to use devices for shorter periods and less frequently.

-If you are in the market for a new smartphone, be sure to consider the radiation levels of the devices, as there can be significant differences.
-You can find a list of current devices and their radiation values here.
+If you are in the market for a new smartphone, be sure to consider the radiation levels (SAR levels) of the devices, as there can be significant differences.
+You can find a lists of current devices and their radiation values online.

 The Origin of Electromagnetic Pollution: